 Navigating the world of recovery groups and fellowships can be difficult and confusing.
 There are many diverse options, and everyone seems to have a different opinion.
 Some say that all alcoholics need to go to AA.
-Some say that anyone who used drugs can’t go there, but needs to go to NA instead.
+Some say that someone who used drugs can’t go there, but needs to go to NA instead.
 Some people think all you need is God in your life, and will tell you to go to church.
 Still others don’t believe in God at all and will tell you SMART Recovery is the best group.
 This page aims to clear up some of the confusion and point you in the right direction when it comes to choosing a group.

 The 12 Steps

-The 12 Steps were originally pioneered by Alcoholics Anonymous in the 1930s.
+The 12 Steps were originally pioneered by the founders of Alcoholics Anonymous in the 1930s.
 Today they are the most famous program of recovery from alcohol as well as all other forms of addiction and many types of behavioral problems.
-The reason they have lasted so long is because they have worked well for millions of people, and there is no reason that they can’t work for you as well.
+The reason they have lasted so long is because they have worked for millions of people, and there is no reason that they can’t work for you as well.